This example I hope illustrates the O(1) time complexity of segmented_array::push_front():

 The output of which is:

-As can be seen if the number of iterations is doubled the time is also doubled for the segmented_array case which implies O(1) but is quadrupled for the std::vector case which implies O(n).
+As can be seen if the number of iterations is doubled the time is also approximately doubled for the segmented_array case which would be expected given an complexity of O(lg N).

 N.B.
 If the only insertion/removal operations being performed are the front operations push_front() and pop_front() then std::deque should be used instead of segmented_array as std::deque is the optimal choice for such operations.